 E.02.01 – Pension entitlements (template for ESCB purposes)

 General comments:

-This template contains information required for statistical purposes on pension entitlements (which are identified in column C0102 of template S.14.01 under “1. – yes”.
+This template contains information required for statistical purposes on pension entitlements (which are identified in column C0102 of template S.14.01 “ and should be included in this template if the C0102 is reported as “1. – yes”.